avhn/coindata-cmc/README.rst

     source-code:
         coindata:
-            snapshots:
-                latest-snapshot:
+            cache:
                 CSV files
             tickers:
                 JSON files

-`Get documentation for more with built-in help() or read the code.`
+``Read documentation at code for a lot more functionality``

 Important Notes
 ---------------